gato333/viralart/README.md

 ## To do
-- perfect color map incorporating satruation aswell as lightness for mapping, we are doing only hue and lightness right now
 - transition to 3d obj mapping from the 2d tests
+- transition away from mapping to a sphere surface to more node like data mapping

 ### To do: done
+- perfect color map incorporating satruation aswell as lightness for mapping, we are doing only hue and lightness right now
 - fix wrapping of color map
 - update clarifai script to favor brighter coloers that arnt white or black
 - color test, to change clarifai script